Why do little things become so big?

 “Well, then how do I correct it?”

 “You have to file a motion,” and she handed me a document that was the result of many generations of photocopying.
 And then I noticed that my name on the Plaintiffs line had also been misspelled.
 Who’s in charge here, I wondered.
-All the prior documents in the file were correct.
+All the other documents in the file were correct.

 With the motion filled out, I asked her how I would be getting the document with the judicial seal.